 This badge program builds upon Photo Scavenger Hunt, incorporating specifics for adjusting a scavenger hunt for younger kids as well as highlighting possible themes / lists you can use for a hunt designed for their age group.

 Adjustments for youth

 Each team will need at least one adult – two are recommended.
 In case of emergency, this allows one adult to respond while one gets help / keeps the rest of the kids together.
 Often, you’ll be able to get parents to volunteer as long as they know the length of time they’re needed and what you expect them to do.
 All pre-teens should have supervision at all times.
 Determine the radio of adults to kids for your hunt.

 When you are having a photo scavenger hunt for kids, you need to limit your location area.
 A single park, indoor shopping mall, etc. is a good place for younger kids as they are in a contained area and drivers are not needed.
 Brainstorm places locally where you might be able to host a hunt for kids.

 NOTE: If you decide to do a larger area that requires transportation for your kids, be aware of state and federal regulations as you may need to acquire a safety seat for each child.
 The vehicle size may restrict the size of your teams.

 3. Limited duration.

 The optimum duration of your hunt is dependent on the age / maturity of your audience.
-Plan on no more than two items for every year of your scavenger’s age.
+Plan to find no more than two items for every year of their average age.
 Very young kids (preschoolers) have a shorter attention span than a sixth grader.
 Decide if you are going to limit your participants to one or two ages or if you’re going to make teams with older and younger kids within the pre-teen years so that the older kids can help / encourage the younger ones.